-PSYC 330, Psychology of Learning: Contemporary Theories and Applications, 4 credits basic methods of inquiry, as well as on applications of learning theories to areas such as education, business and behavioral change.
+PSYC 330, Psychology of Learning: Contemporary Theories and Applications, 4 credits

+This course introduces students to the history of learning theories, and the development of current theories of learning such as classical conditioning, operant conditioning and observational learning.
+An emphasis is on the basic methods of inquiry, as well as on applications of learning theories to areas such as education, business and behavioral change.
 This course is well-suited to students interested in education, as well as psychology, and is often preparation for graduate study in psychology and education.